Contract manufacturers need to differentiate. But it can be hard to stand out when customers prefer you remain invisible.

 So how do you go about creating educational content?

-What to share
+What to share?

 How to plan it

-But if you keep content to five or ten-minute segments, they are far more likely to fit that in – and may even find they work through several in one sitting.
+But if you keep content to five or ten-minute segments, they are far more likely to be able to fit that in – and may even find they can work through several in one sitting.

 Think of what you want a person to learn in each chunk — the learning points.
 Define these and make sure those points are stated at the beginning and summarised at the end.

 So don't try to pack too much into an educational article; it takes a lot of mental concentration and effort to learn something new – people have to be in the right frame of mind, and that learning state can only last for so long.

 How to share it